IsabellaGimenes/Cofre-de-Doce-Criptografado-/README.md

 📜 Licença

 Distribuído sob a licença MIT.
-Feito com 🧡 e 🎃 por Isabella Gimenes.
+Feito com 🧡 e 🎃 por Isabella Gimenes, Vitor Farias e Vitor Henrique